igal1c0de4n/plentyhood/README.md

 Plentyhood
 ==========
-Plentyhood is a web application which facilitates sharing and cooperation within a local community.
-It's about sharing resources such as tools, produce, gardens, services and more.
+Plentyhood is a web application which facilitates sharing, trade and general cooperation within a local community.
+Resources and services can be shared or traded: tools, produce, gardens, related services and anything which comes to mind, really.

 The app wroks with the user's location to enable access to resources which are closer and thus more relevant.
-Search for resources is tag-based
+The posting and search is tag-based.

 Feature roadmap
 ---------------
-- Fix broken search
-  - Resource to have geo-location
-  - Fix search to look in Resources, not in Places
-- Add 'search results' list
-  - Marked element in search results centers map on location and opens marker popup
-- Explore putting both place panel and search panel on same div as navbar, set z-index of container to -1 so map overlays it
 - Deploy static content on nginx instead of s3
 - UI
-  - Mobile ui
+  - Use flexbox
     - Allow adding a new place by press and hold on touch screens (no ctrl+click)

 - Add features: